timunie/Ava-ApiTests/website/docs/M_Avalonia_Threading_Dispatcher_Invoke__1_3.md

 #### Return Value
 TResult
-The return value from the delegate being invoked.Note that the default priority is DispatcherPriority.Send.
+The return value from the delegate being invoked.

+## Remarks
+Note that the default priority is DispatcherPriority.Send.

 ## See Also